bearlike/bearlike/README.md

 ### Little More About Me

-I am very much a kid at heart, love to cook :ramen:, listen to jazz :saxophone:	and play video games :video_game:.
-I love meeting new people and learning new things, so please feel free to say hello and share a story with me.
-I'm good at Team Building and collaboration.
-In fact, I'm currently the Chair of [SVCE-ACM Student Chapter](https://svce.acm.org/).
-My secret sauce is getting people excited about the things I'm excited about.
+I'm very much a kid at heart, love to cook :ramen:, listen to jazz :saxophone:	and play video games :video_game:.
 I also love Hackathons (Who doesn't love Pizzas, Red Bull and Swags).
-I'm currently focusing :dart: of Cloud Architectures, Natural Language Processing and Deep Learning.
+I'm currently focusing :dart: of Cloud Architectures, Language Technologies and Deep Learning.

 Here's my favourite song for you :trumpet:- [**Feeling Good** by **Nina Simone**.](https://youtube.com/watch?v=BNMKGYiJpvg)